Back to California

 What This Bill Does

-• Requires college campuses to accept an individualized education program (IEP) or a specified plan from schools that shows a student has a disability.
+• Requires college campuses to accept an individualized education program (IEP) or a specified plan from high schools that proves a student has a disability.

-• Prohibits college campuses from asking students with disabilities to get new or extra tests if they already have proof of their disability.
+• Prohibits colleges from asking students with disabilities to get new or extra tests if they already have proof of their disability.

-• Allows colleges to ask for more information only to figure out the best help for the student.
+• Allows colleges to ask for more information only to figure out the best help for each student.

 Who It Names or Affects